 Bring an empty bottle through security and fill up when you get to your gate or waiting area.
 Dry snacks are easy to bring on and packing a few granola bars and other items can help save you from making an impulse purchase at a time of desperation.
 Even on the flight, the most you’ll get for free is a half-can of soda and miniature pretzels.
 Keep yourself and your kids happy with a few little treats so you can avoid splurging on the $10 worse-than-lean-cuisine-meal offered on the flight.

 Another option, if you fly frequently, is to consider a club or lounge access membership.
 Some credit cards, such as the Delta Reserve, United Plus, or American Express Platinum, include membership to the Delta Sky Club or equivalent.
 The annual fee for these cards can be pricey–anywhere from $350-450 a year–but the benefits (beyond the bonus MQMs, which I mentioned above) can make it worth the fee.
 I estimate that having access to “free” food, beverages, and WiFi in the Sky Club probably saves me at least $30-50 on food and drinks per trip, which adds up to well over $1,000 a year for the amount I travel.
-It also gives me access to clean bathrooms and a quiet place to work, which makes traveling so often a lot more bearable!
+It also gives me access to clean bathrooms, free wifi, and a quiet place to work, which makes traveling so often a lot more bearable!
 The Delta Reserve card also gives me one free companion ticket per year, & that perk alone pays for the fee.

 * * *

-Whatever your destination and whenever you decide to travel, planning ahead and doing your research can really help you save, plus, when you save on travel, you’ll have more money to spend when you get there!
+Whatever your destination and whenever you decide to travel, planning ahead and doing your research can really help you save, plus, when you save on air travel, you’ll have more money to spend when you get there!
 If you decide flying is out of your price range and you simply want to get away, consider a road trip to save money and promote family bonding.
 Don’t shy away from the staycation either.
 And, if you do decide to brave air travel with kids, some careful planning and smart strategies can help ease the stress on yourself (and other passengers).